 Attribute Meaning Main Software Hardware Version Defines the board type and frequency band of operation.
 Software Version Defines the current operating software version.
-Software Version (Active Bank) PTP 550 devices two banks of flash memory which each contain a version of software.
+Software Version (Active Bank) PTP 550/550E devices two banks of flash memory which each contain a version of the software.
 The version of software last upgraded onto the Flash memory is made the Active Bank.
 This software will be used by the device when rebooted.
-Software Version (Inactive Bank) The version of software that was the Active Bank is made the Inactive Bank when another version of software is upgraded onto the Flash memory.
+Software Version (Inactive Bank) The version of the software that was the Active Bank is made the Inactive Bank when another version of software is upgraded onto the Flash memory.
 The Inactive Bank of software will be used by the device in case the Active Bank cannot be used due to a failure condition.
 Firmware Version The current U-boot version.
-Upgrade Options URL: A webserver may be used to retrieve software upgrade packages (downloaded to the device via the webserver).
-For example, if a webserver is running at IP address 192.168.2.1 and the software upgrade packages are located in the home directory, an operator may select option From URL and configure the Software Upgrade Source field to http://192.168.2.1/ <software_upgrade_package>.</software_upgrade_package> Local File: Click Browse to select the local file containing the software upgrade package.
+Upgrade Options URL: A web server may be used to retrieve software upgrade packages (downloaded to the device via the webserver).
+For example, if a web server is running at IP address 192.168.2.1 and the software upgrade packages are located in the home directory, an operator may select option From URL and configure the Software Upgrade Source field to http://192.168.2.1/ <software_upgrade_package>.
+Local File: Click Browse to select the local file containing the software upgrade</software_upgrade_package> package.
 Select File Click Browse to select a local file (located on the device accessing the web management interface) for upgrading the device software.
-Upgrade Click the Upgrade button to begin the software upgrade process.